sravyap135/k8s-bigip-ctlr/docs/_static/config_examples/crd/TransportServer/README.md

 # Unsecured Transport Server

+A Standard virtual server in BIG-IP has configurable settings that allow you to customize what traffic is processed by the virtual server.
+Transport Server CRD can be used for L4 traffic protocols.
+As of today, CIS supports Transmission Control Protocol (TCP) and User Datagram Protocol (UDP)
 This section demonstrates the deployment of unsecured Transport Servers.

+User may be able to expose non-http traffic such as databases via CIS using Transport Server CRD.
+The TransportServer only forwards the traffic.
+It is the user’s responsibility to implement secure non-http traffic.
 CIS VirtualServer CRD implements a full proxy architecture for virtual servers configured with a HTTP profile allowing Layer 7 load balancing and SSL processing.
-User may able to expose non-http traffic such as databases via CIS using Transport Server CRD.

 ## TCP Transport Server